resonance-cascade/webmention.js/README.md

 ## Goals

-Pingback.js will processes static elements on your pages and turn them into:
+Pingback.js will process static elements on your pages and turn them into:

 *   The number of webmentions or pingbacks for a particular page.
 *   A `<ul>` of URLs that have sent webmentions or pingback to a particular page.